rakshithujwal/NodeApp/README.md

 # NodeApp

-A simple e-commerce Node.js application using Sequelize.
+A simple e-commerce Node.js application demonstrating different data storage approaches, including Files, Sequelize (SQL), and MongoDB.
+Each approach is implemented in a dedicated branch—switch between branches to explore how each one works.

 ## Getting Started